ServerPilot/API/README.md

 ### Limits

+There is no limit to the number of servers on an account.

+Each account can have at most 1000 SSH keys.

 Each server can have at most 1000 system users.

-Each system user can have at most 1000 apps.
+Each system user can have at most 1000 apps and 100 SSH keys.

 Each app can have at most 1000 domains and 1000 databases.